Source Code Editing to Customize Advanced Templates

 Line 1 of the template must declare the XML version, and Line 2 must specify the DOCTYPE.
 Line 3 includes the BFO <pdf> wrapping tag, not the <html> declaration you would see at the top of an HTML document.

 Inside the <pdf> tag, the head and body elements contain standard HTML, and you can embed CSS2 elements.
-HTML5 declarations are not allowed.
+You can't use HTML5 declarations.
 The example displays the text "Hello, World!".
 For more information about the Big Faceless Report Generator, see BFO User Guide.

 In XML, elements must always be closed.
 As shown in Line 8, <pdf> must always be matched by </pdf>, <b> by </b> and so on.
 For elements that have no content, like <br>, the closing tag is included in the element: <br />.
 Any attributes must have quotes around them, for example, <table width=”100%”>.